Harsh19-M/Sales-Insight/README.md

 ### Methodology:
 For Project Planning - Using AIMS Grid - Assumptions|Information|Methodology|Solutions

-SQL quereies that uses such and such functions and does...
+SQL quereies that do such and such things to extract, explore data...

-Power BI dashboard that uses such and such tools and does...
+Power BI dashboard that is interactive and...

 ### Skills:

-SQL:
+SQL: Joins, Aggregate functions, Case, Maybe Window Functions, (Maybe CTEs or Temp Tables)...

-POwer BI:
+POwer BI: All the relevant Tools used...

 ### Results & Business Recommnedation:
+W.e Relevant results we found goes here...

 ### Next Steps:
 Waht would you work on if you had more time to work on this project - would you try different things, what're you thinking about next?
 Outside the Scope of just this Project.
 Thinking long-term and holistically about this Business.
 Also adress any limitations here data limitations|project limitations.